Order $p$ quantum Wasserstein distances from couplings: Motivations and definitions

 It follows, therefore, that the classical Wasserstein distances are determined by their values on point masses.
 We also see that we can recover the underlying metric $d$ from the Wasserstein distance.

 This property of determination by point masses is the key motivation of this work.
 For any quantum Wasserstein distance which is defined for general order $p$, the distances between the quantum versions of point masses (pure states) should be independent of $p$, and should agree with the underlying metric on the space if one exists.
+This definition of a quantity on mixed states stemming from a quantity on pure states is akin to the convex roof construction in the definition of entanglement measures on mixed states, as in \cite{Toth_2015, Wei2003, Coffman_2000, Wootters1998}.

 To replicate this property, consider a Hilbert space $\mathcal{H}$ with projective space $\mathbb{P}\mathcal{H}$, equipped with metric $d$.
 In this setting, for all orders $p \geq 1$ and states $\ket{\psi}$ and $\ket{\varphi}$ we would expect a quantum Wasserstein distance $W_p^d$ to satisfy